stuartpb/seattledsa-rules/bylaws.md

 ### Section 4: General Meetings.

 The Local will hold General Meetings at least four times annually, the time and place of which shall be set in a schedule published and distributed by the Local Council.
-The Local Council will set the agenda for General Meetings.
+The Local Council will set the agenda for General Meetings, subject to approval and amendment by the members present.

 ### Section 5: Informational Meetings.